-You may have already tried some popular Japanese dishes like sushi and ramen, but what other famous Japanese foods are out there to sample?
-Japanese cuisine has become increasingly popular around the world largely due to how healthy yet delectable Japanese meals can be. history and culture often center on food, and each region and prefecture in Japan has its own original dishes as well as unique variants on traditional Japanese food.
-Typically, a home-cooked, traditional Japanese meal consists of rice, miso soup, and three dishes—often meat or fish, a vegetable, and a pickled dish—but at restaurants in Japan, there are so many more dishes out there for you to enjoy!
+You may have already tried some popular Japanese dishes like sushi and ramen, but what other famous foods are out there to sample?
+Japanese cuisine has become increasingly popular around the world, largely due to how healthy yet delectable Japanese meals can be.
+Japanese people strongly believe in the adage ‘you are what you eat,’ and they take great care to balance nutrients and colors in every meal.

 What could be better than pork cutlets deep-fried in batter and typically served with cabbage, Miso soup, rice, and pickles?
 Tonkatsu is a savory Japanese dish that many Japanese workers enjoy during their lunch break, and it’s filling enough to tide you over for the day!